-The Internet has absorbed the task of organizing and social relationships and commitments.
-However, sometimes your online can feel like it’s taking a toll on your waking life.
+The Internet has absorbed the task of organizing work and social relationships and commitments.
+However, sometimes your online life can feel like it’s taking a toll on your waking life.
 If you want to disconnect yourself from devices, messaging and social media, you can use these tools and strategies to feel more directly connected to the world.

 StepsPart 1Part 1 of 3:Designing Your Home Environment